When you buy through our links, we may earn an affiliate commission. Learn more »

-The Norwalk Hydraulic Juice Press has two parts, the vortex cutter (left side) and the hydraulic press (right side).
+The Norwalk hydraulic press juicer has two parts, the vortex cutter (left side) and the hydraulic press (right side).
 It’s like a combination of a masticating juicer and a hydraulic press.

 The Vortex Cutter

 After you’ve chopped your produce into manageable chunks, drop it down the chute.
 You may need to gently push it as it’s not self-feeding.
-The blade will then grate your produce and turn it into a pulp but it still has all the juices.
+The blade will then cut your produce into small bits, then the shredding grid will reduce it to pulp.

 Soft fruits like pineapple, watermelon, pomegranate, etc. don’t need to go to the vortex cutter.